-Find out more about Reykjavik’s SMART projects and priorities on its city profile.
+Find out more about Reykjavik’s SMART projects and priorities here.

-During a peer-learning visit organised in Milan in the frame of the Sharing Cities project, fellow cities had a chance to listen to a presentation about civic crowdfunding practices of the city.
+During a recent peer-learning visit organised in Milan in the frame of the Sharing Cities project, ‘fellow’ city representatives heard a presentation about the host city’s civic crowdfunding practices.

 About Sharing Cities